miticv/miticv.github.io/DDDFudamentals.md

 ## Value Objects

+(struct in c# core ?)
+-- Value objects do not have DB tables!

 -- Measures, quantifies, or describes A THING in the domain
 -- Idenity is based on composition of the values of all properties
 -- Immutable (once created cannot change, you can create new one, dont set public setters.)